Giving

 Does Hospice of the Piedmont accept employer matching gifts?

 Many employers have matching gift programs through which your generosity to Hospice of the Piedmont can be multiplied.
-As a not-for-profit organization, Hospice of the Piedmont is eligible for many matching gift programs of corporations, foundations, and other organizations.
+As a nonprofit organization, Hospice of the Piedmont is eligible for many matching gift programs of corporations, foundations, and other organizations.

 Is my gift tax-deductible?

 Hospice of the Piedmont is a not-for-profit 501(c)(3) charitable organization, and contributions are tax-deductible to the extent allowed by law.
-Hospice of the Piedmont’s tax identification number is 52-1205921.
+Hospice of the Piedmont’s tax identification number is #52-1205921.

 To confirm that Hospice of the Piedmont has received your gift and for tax purposes, you’ll receive a letter documenting the gift amount.